ImanimK/alx-low_level_programming/0x0A-argc_argv/README.md

-This directory contains what ive learnt in C arguements
+This directory contains what i've learnt in C arguements.